-- a.
+a.
 GFOQ will be managed economically considering the age and condition of the housing and the representational responsibilities of the residents.
 In general, decisions should be made using the "prudent landlord" concept; that is, would a prudent landlord in the private sector accomplish the proposed action?
-This policy applies to the maintenance, repair, and improvement of the DU and associated grounds and other real property, and to the provision, maintenance, repair, and replacement of furnishings. - b.
+This policy applies to the maintenance, repair, and improvement of the DU and associated grounds and other real property, and to the provision, maintenance, repair, and replacement of furnishings.

+b.
 The high O&M costs associated with GFOQ demand special attention to assure all reasonable economies.
 While an alternative to high cost is replacement, the criteria for replacing such housing are restrictive.
-Thus, it is essential that all who have a role in the operation and maintenance of such housing exert maximum effort on preserving these housing facilities, particularly those linked to our heritage. - c.
-Self-help by GFOQ residents is in concert with the "prudent landlord" concept.
-It is encouraged. - d.
+Thus, it is essential that all who have a role in the operation and maintenance of such housing exert maximum effort on preserving these housing facilities, particularly those linked to our heritage. c.
+Self-help by GFOQ residents is in concert with the "prudent c.
+Self-help by GFOQ residents is in concert with the "pruder landlord" concept.
+It is encouraged.

+d.
 O&M costs will be monitored.
-Where such costs are consistently above the average for all GFOQ, alternatives such as disposal, diversion, reallocation, conversion, redesignation, major repair, modernization, revitalization, improvement, or replacement should be considered.
+Where such costs are consistently above the average for all GFOQ, alternatives such as disposal, diversion, reallocation, conversion, re-designation, major repair, modernization, revitalization, improvement, or replacement should be considered.
 An economic analysis should be used to aid in determining the preferred alternative.
-The recommendations accompanying the analysis should discuss considerations given to non-economic factors such as size, location, and historic or architectural significance. - e.
+The recommendations accompanying the analysis should discuss considerations given to non-economic factors such as size, location, and historic or architectural significance. e.
 GFOQ reports will be prepared for those DUs which meet the requirements set forth in paragraph 16-10.